ryan-mcclue/unsw/comp9517/week7.md

 batch normalisation stables training and thereby accelerates it

 most DL frameworks have various optimisation methods, e.g. internal covariate shift, batch normalisation etc.

+Applications: captioning, detection, classification, generation, etc.

+NOTE: can use MobileNet for say FPGAs (IMPORTANT: so type of model choose dependent on research on specific problem) Various different network models combine layers in different ways But in all cases, have to learn weights/parameters for task

+Unsupervised learning would generate possible class labels.
+This would then be fed into a supervised model?
+This is self-supervised learning?

+## DNN Design Concerns
+1. Semantic Segmentation:
+   * although output has each pixel with class label. have class label for centre of pixel region the CNN will classify centre pixel of a predefined region/patch size of pixels
+   * will have convolutional layers and non-linear activation functions. however will have no pooling layers interspersed, as require output to be same size as input but for efficiency, will have a downsampling/encoder at start then an upsampler/decoder at end
+   * unpooling/upsampling, e.g. nearest neighbour does not have parameters to learn like in pooling strided convolution is downsampling, transpose convolution is upsampling so two options for upsampling and downsampling?
+   - Other tasks relating to pixel-by-pixel classification (i.e. model similar to this), e.g. unblurring, reflection removing, etc.
+     In other words, dense prediction tasks that output pixel-wise map
+2. Object Detection:
+   * sliding window. bbox regions are proposed based on say HOG features however, typically integrate a region proposal network into entire network.
+   - one-stage methods like YOLO (i.e. single pass through DNN)
+3. Instance Segmentation:
+   * more advanced form of object detection.
+Uses similar architecture, however includes a mask prediction

+RNN (recurrent) -> used for action recognition, image captioning (so better for advanced tasks that have sequential data?)
+Also have generative NN models?
+Also have Transformer based networks